clean-code-craft-tcq-1/test-for-analytics-Abirami-Sivamani/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
-2. Availability of valid csv file in the Server
+2. Availability of csv file in the server
 3. CSV file should have valid readings

 ### Mark the System Boundary